coopengo/coog-docker/README.md

 - "2": The database will still be usable.
 Configuration will still be there, and "extra data" fields will be kept so contracts & co are still consistent
-- "1": Same as level 2, but parts of the configuration will be also be anonymized, as well as extra data fields, making it difficult to test on existing entities.
+- "1": Same as level 2, but parts of the configuration will also be anonymized, as well as extra data fields, making it difficult to test on existing entities.
 Tests on newly created entities should work though
 - "0": Same as level 1, but fields that could be used to cross-reference